Metro (1997 film)

-Metro is a 1997 American action comedy drama film directed by Thomas Carter, written by Randy Feldman, and produced by Roger Birnbaum.
-It stars Eddie Murphy, Michael Rapaport, and Michael Wincott.
+Metro is a 1997 American action thriller film directed by Thomas Carter, written by Randy Feldman, and produced by Roger Birnbaum.
+It stars Eddie Murphy, Michael Rapaport, Carmen Ejogo and Michael Wincott.
 The plot follows Scott Roper (Murphy), a hostage negotiator and inspector for the San Francisco Police Department who seeks revenge against a psychotic jewel thief, Michael Korda (Wincott), who murdered Roper's best friend.
-Metro was produced by Touchstone Pictures, Caravan Pictures and Roger Birnbaum Productions and released on January 17, 1997 by Buena Vista Pictures Distribution in the United States and grossed $74 million worldwide.
+Metro was produced by Touchstone Pictures, Caravan Pictures and Roger Birnbaum Productions and released on January 17, 1997 by Buena Vista Pictures Distribution in the United States and grossed $74 million worldwide against a $55 million budget despite negative reviews.

 Plot

 SFPD Inspector Scott Roper is the best hostage negotiator in his department.
 He is called in to deal with a bank robber, Earl, demanding a getaway vehicle and police escort.
 He manages to defuse the situation, shooting Earl non-fatally in the shoulder and rescuing the hostages.

 That night, Scott accompanies his friend and former partner, Lt.
 Sam Baffert, to the apartment of Michael Korda, a jewel thief involved in Baffert's investigation.
 After Sam questions Korda about his involvement, Korda stabs him to death and leaves his corpse inside an elevator for Scott to find.
 Despite demanding to go after Korda, Captain Frank Solis refuses to let him take the case due to the probable conflict of interest.
 Scott resolves to bring Korda to justice, but in the meantime he must adjust to his new partner, SWAT sharpshooter Kevin McCall.

 Scott and Kevin are called to a hostage situation at a downtown jewelry store, with Korda as the hostage taker.
-When Scott and Korda see each other, the latter grabs a hostage and makes a getaway in a truck.
+During initial negotiations, Scott was able to speak to Korda, whom he did not recognize as he wore a mask during their interaction.
+When Scott later recognized him, the latter grabs a hostage and makes a getaway in a truck, but not before the SWAT team accidentally shot one of the hostages who was mistakenly identified as the hostage taker, after being made to wear a mask by Korda.
 Scott and Kevin use Solis' car to pursue him.
 Korda wrecks the truck, and boards a cable car, shooting the operator in the process.
 Scott and Kevin manage to stop the cable car and chase Korda into a parking garage, where they apprehend him.